My Ideal LiteSpeed Cache Settings for WordPress Websites

 Add Missing Sizes = ON

 The Cumulative Layout Shift is a crucial Core Web Vitals metric in your website performance tests.
-It calculates whether and by how much your webpage’s layout changes as elements are loading.
-You want to keep this as minimal (not none at all) as possible.
+It calculates whether and by how much your webpage’s layout changes as elements load.
+You want to keep this as minimal as possible.
 Turning on Add Missing Sizes helps ensure this.
 It will explicitly set the width and height of image elements so they do not shift as your web pages load for your visitors.

 5. VPI